 Java was developed by James Gosling in 1995.
 Today one of the widely used mobile operating systems, Android, and Big Data framework, Hadoop, runs with it.
 Top tech companies like IBM supports Java on all their major platforms, running its mainframe, COBOL though it is not specifically dedicated to Java programming.
 According to a recent survey by BMC Software Inc., among 1,200 mainframe users, 93% confirmed that their Java usage is growing, and 46% acknowledged that their rate of Java usage in mainframe is increasing by 10% per year.

 The programming language provides a wide range of possibilities for software development to big programming enterprises as well as small startups, mainly because it is open-source, high-performance, and stable.
 Java is used everywhere, from game engines to mobile apps to data centers to the Internet.
 It is implemented by popular Apps based organizations like Uber, business and employment-focused companies like LinkedIn, and eCommerce company, eBay.

-How relevant will be Java in future?
+How relevant will be Java in the future?

 Predicting the life of Java is difficult.
-The first programming language was Fortran and is rarely used in the industry, but it is still being used, in fact, it is extensively used for large-scale simulation of physical systems such as climate models, astrophysical modern ling of stars and galaxies, hydrodynamics codes, and so on.
+The first programming language was Fortran and is rarely used in the industry, but it is still being used, in fact, it is extensively used for large-scale simulation of physical systems such as climate models, modern astrophysical ling of stars and galaxies, hydrodynamics codes, and so on.
 It is also used for designing bridges and structures and the analysis of large-scale scientific data.